chibui191/dsc-project-template/README.md

 ![Gradcam Demo 2](./images/gradcam2.png)

 On this image, Grad-CAM output for this image shows that the model actually used most of the surrounding as the differentiating factor.
-It does highlight some ares in the Chest as well.
+It does highlight some areas in the chest and in the middle of the spine as well.

 Then I also selected another image in the Normal class with high probability (over 0.9):